 Our firm has developed an excellent reputation in this field and we pride ourselves on achieving the best possible results for our clients.
-We have successfully defended and represented numerous providers across a variety of sectors, assisting them in retaining their registration, challenging an unfair rating and avoiding criminal prosecution.
+We have successfully defended and represented numerous providers across a variety of sectors, assisting them in retaining their registration, challenging an inspection report or unfair grading, and avoiding criminal prosecution.

 We have a network of offices across the country, including in London and Manchester, and we act for clients nationwide.
 We appreciate that Ofsted often impose tight deadlines and we regularly prepare cases at very short notice.
 We also understand the needs and anxieties of our professional clients at risk of losing their registration and in some cases, their business and reputation.

 We recognise that Ofsted enforcement action, and even inspections, can be a stressful and frustrating time and our experience allows us to provide clear and strategic advice at all stages.

 Our specialist team of lawyers have experience of advising registered providers in early years, childcare, education and social care sectors.
-We represent nurseries, childcare providers, children’s homes, schools, colleges, adoption and fostering agencies.
+We represent nurseries, childcare providers, children’s homes, schools, colleges, adoption and fostering agencies, and managers.

 Our Ofsted lawyers regularly act for providers nationwide in relation to the following: